mkoslacz/Moviper/README.md

 ## Getting started

+I strongly recommend you starting with reading a step-by-step tutorial I included in [this blog post](http://mateuszkoslacz.com/moviper-the-android-viper-library/).

-First of all, check out the samples.
-I recommend starting with `sample-super-rx-ai` for Java with [RxJava](https://github.com/ReactiveX/RxJava) and `sample-super-rx-ai-kotlin` for [Kotlin](https://kotlinlang.org/) with [RxJava](https://github.com/ReactiveX/RxJava) to see the most powerful Moviper architecture classes.
+Alternatively you can check out the samples.
+I recommend starting with `sample-super-rx-ai` for Java with [RxJava](https://github.com/ReactiveX/RxJava) and [Moviper Showcase repo](https://github.com/mkoslacz/MoviperShowcase) or `sample-super-rx-ai-kotlin` for [Kotlin](https://kotlinlang.org/) with [RxJava](https://github.com/ReactiveX/RxJava) to see the most powerful Moviper architecture classes.

 After that, just create a VIPER files set in your project using [Moviper Template Generator](https://github.com/mkoslacz/MoviperTemplateGenerator), fill up the contract, generate missing methods using Android Studio autofix and implement them.
 That's simple!